What Does it Take to Be a Nursing Assistant?

 - Medical record charting software

-What education is needed to be a Nursing Assistant?
+What work experience do I need to become a Nursing Assistant?

 More about our data sources and methodologies.